Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 automagically using info like what we're iterating over and what system resources are available.
 It's likely that a single task will be responsible for multiple loop iterations.

-If that's a lot to take in the key takeaway is there are several tasks which are executing at the same time.
+If that's a lot to take in the key takeaway is there are several tasks that are executing at the same time.

-So there are multiple tasks executing at once and only one `fact`.
+So there are multiple tasks executing at once and only one logical `fact` variable.
 This could lead to different tasks trying to modify `fact` simultaneously.
-This could cause problems because it's possible for one task to prevent another from updating `fact` correctly.
-Resulting in incorrect answers and inconsistent behavior between runs.
+This could cause problems because it's possible for one task to prevent another from updating `fact` correctly, resulting in incorrect answers and inconsistent behavior between runs.

 Okay our tasks are like kids that don't share well, so how do we avoid these problems?
 One idea is to give each task its own copy of `fact` and at the end figure out how to